jpkim921/jpkim921.github.io/_posts/2018-03-28-why_did_you_decide_to_learn_software_development.markdown

 Anyways..here I am trying to learn to code and it started because I had to learn basic HTML and CSS for work.
 It looked complicated but it looked like a lot of the same "things" repeating.
 "Things" like div, b, a href and so on.
 And when I changed a simple "thing" almost the entire webpage I was on seemed to have exploded.
 I remember thinking "wth..... " and for the next couple of hours try to figure out (with the help of w3school) how to change the page I was on to what I wanted.

-I still suck at but not hopeless.
+I still suck at it but not hopeless.
 At least it helped jumpstart me down this path.